Eleven-dimensional supergravity as a Calabi-Yau twofold: Calabi--Yau twofolds from certain Gorenstein rings

 Recall that the differential splits according to~\eqref{eq: ps-diff-split}; the internal differential $\d_1$ now coincides with the Chevalley--Eilenberg differential $\d_{CE}$ on $C^\bu(\fn)$.
 Taking cohomology with respect to $\d_{1}$, we thus recover that

-the differential $\d_0$ is the standard pure spinor superfield differential, so that the generalized Dolbeault complex in totalized degree $k$---the analogue of the holomorphic $(-k)$-forms---consists of the supermultiplet associated by $A^\bu_{R/I}$ to the Lie algebra cohomology group $H^k(\fn)$, again in the totalized grading.
-In particular, the role of the would-be structure sheaf is played by the canonical multiplet~\cite{MSJI} (or tautological filtered cdgsa~\cite{spinortwist}) associated to the ring $R/I$ itself.
-This justifies our notation $A^\bu = A^\bu_{R/I}(R/I) = (W^{0,\bu},\d_0')$ from above.
+via an isomorphism of sheaves of cdga's.
+The differential $\d_0$ is the standard pure spinor superfield differential, so that the generalized Dolbeault complex in totalized degree $-k$---the analogue of the holomorphic $k$-forms---consists of the supermultiplet associated by $A^\bu_{R/I}$ to the Lie algebra cohomology group $H^{-k}(\fn)$, again in the totalized grading.
+In particular, we recover the canonical multiplet as described in~\eqref{eq: canonical} in degree zero,